-NVF:KMM:KML 08/26/2020
+NVF:KMM:AHT 2/1/2021

-RESOLUTION NO.
+RESOLUTION NO. 112022011011110.

-A RESOLUTION OF THE COUNCIL OF THE CITY OF SAN JOSE APPROVING REVISIONS TO CITY COUNCIL POLICY 1-12, THE CITY OF SAN JOSE INVESTMENT POLICY
+A RESOLUTION OF THE COUNCIL OF THE CITY OF SAN JOSE APPROVING REVISIONS TO CITY COUNCIL POLICY 1-12.
+THE CITY OF SAN JOSE INVESTMENT POLICY

-WHEREAS, on March 10, 2020, the City Council approved changes to the Investment Policy for the City of San José ("City"), which policy is incorporated in City Council Policy No. 1-12 entitled "City of San José Investment Policy," ("Policy") as recommended by the Finance Department following the City's annual review of the Policy; and
+WHEREAS, the Finance Department has completed its annual review of the Investment Policy for the City of San José ("City"), which policy is incorporated in City Council Policy No. 1-12 entitled "City of San José Investment Policy," and has recommended certain changes thereto; and